Assessing Trust in The Afghan Peace Deal

 The source explained to Connecting Vets that it is suspected that the Afghan National Army (ANA) was behind the attack, although details are still developing.

-From what I can determine they were attacked by a lone gunman with a heavy machine-gun.
-It is safe to assume (if this proves true) that the lone gunman was Taliban.
-They got an assassin into the governor of Kandahar’s security force who was able to gun the irreplaceable Gen Raziq.
-As I wrote the time and will continue to write this is going to happen again.
-It is obvious that the screening methods in use are not working and, given my experiences in Afghanistan, I suspect will never work.
+From what I can determine, they were attacked by a lone gunman with a heavy machine gun.
+It is safe to assume (if this proves true) that the lone gunman was a Taliban.
+They got an assassin into the governor of Kandahar’s security force, who was able to gun down the irreplaceable Gen Raziq.
+As I wrote, the time and will continue to write, this will happen again.
+It is obvious that the screening methods in use are not working, and, given my experiences in Afghanistan, I suspect they will never work.

-Second, one is forced to ask why, at this late stage in the game, are we still conducting KLE’s out in the badlands?
+Second, one is forced to ask why we are still conducting KLEs in the badlands at this late stage in the game.
 What did the SF guys believe would be accomplished?
-I can’t imagine a good answer to that question and I have over eight years of doing KLE’s in Afghanistan and many of them right there in Sherzad district.
+I can’t imagine a good answer to that question, and I have over eight years of experience conducting KLEs in Afghanistan, many of them right there in Sherzad district.

-It is difficult to get a sense of what is really happening on the ground in Afghanistan in general and Nangarhar province specifically.
-Nangarhar Province has gone from one of the more safe-ish provinces in the country to the most deadly one for American forces.
-The army had been losing soldiers over the past four plus years in Nangarhar Province fighting an outbreak of ISIS along the border with Pakistan.
+It isn’t easy to understand what is happening in Afghanistan.
+Nangarhar Province has gone from one of the safer provinces in the country to the deadliest one for American forces.
+The army had been losing soldiers over the past four-plus years in Nangarhar Province, fighting an outbreak of ISIS along the border with Pakistan.

 The Taliban got sick and tired of ISIS deprivations before and rolled into Nangarhar and kicked their asses hard in 2015.
-Last fall the multiple Taliban units returned to Nangarhar (probably from Loya Paktia via the parrots beak which is that finger of Pakistan land jutting into Afghanistan at the bottom of the district map below) and beat ISIS like a drum.
-ISIS was surrendering to the Afghan government last time I checked and are longer a threat.
+Last fall, the multiple Taliban units returned to Nangarhar (probably from Loya Paktia via the parrot’s beak, which is that finger of Pakistan land jutting into Afghanistan at the bottom of the district map below) and beat ISIS like a drum.
+ISIS was surrendering to the Afghan government last time I checked, and is no longer a threat.

-Despite ISIS being routed (reported here in the Military Times three months ago) ISIS-K is still being used to justify our continued involvement in Afghanistan.
+Despite ISIS being routed (reported here in the Military Times three months ago), ISIS-K is still being used to justify our continued involvement in Afghanistan.
 That is ridiculous – ISIS-K was a collection of Pakistani Taliban who were trying to carve out their own little Jihadi paradise in an area that contains the largest talc powder deposit in the world.
 Threat to the US Homeland?
-Hardly. al Qaeda is the same – they have gone to ground and remain unmolested in Pakistan for 18 years now and have no need to use Afghan soil for anything.
+Hardly.
+Al Qaeda is the same – they have gone to ground and remain unmolested in Pakistan for 18 years now, and do not need to use Afghan soil for anything.
 The airport in Peshawar is 10 times better than Kabul International so why would any decent Jihadi move from his decades long home in Pakistan?

-ISIS-K is gone, the Taliban now control of most of the countryside in Nangarhar Province where we have troops at the Jalalabad airfield.
-Those troops would be mostly avation and avation support but there are two different SF compounds there too which are obviously still the home of one or more army ODA teams.
-I understand the need to be active outside the wire of a firm base like Jalalabad to keep the bad guys at arms reach but I’m not sure what possible use a key leader engagement would be at this stage in the game.
+ISIS-K has been eliminated, and the Taliban now control most of the countryside in Nangarhar Province.
+Our troops are stationed at the Jalalabad airfield, primarily consisting of aviation and aviation support personnel.
+There are also two different Special Forces compounds there, which still house one or more Army Operational Detachment Alpha (ODA) teams.
+I understand the necessity of conducting operations outside the wire of a secure base like Jalalabad to keep the threats at a distance.
+However, I am unsure about the potential benefits of engaging in key leader engagements at this point in time.

-This is exactly the kind of senseless loss that is driving President Trump to wind down our involvement in Afghanistan.
-How do you justify losing 8 Americans and unknown number of Afghan Commando’s on a chin wagging mission with a bunch of local elders?
+This is precisely the kind of senseless loss that is driving President Trump to wind down our involvement in Afghanistan.
+How do you justify losing 8 Americans and an unknown number of Afghan Commandos on a chin-wagging mission with a bunch of local elders?

-As an aside the only main stream outlet to write about this is Fox and their take is focused on the perfidy of Green on Blue attacks.
-They have (as usual) completely missed the the obvious and the comments section is so clueless it’s depressing.
-The other outlets are (I suspect) waiting to see what President Trump is going to say so they can say the exact opposite.
+As an aside, the only mainstream outlet to write about this is Fox, and their take is focused on the perfidy of Green on Blue attacks.
+They have (as usual) completely missed the obvious, and the comments section is so clueless it’s depressing.
+The other outlets are (I suspect) waiting to see what President Trump will say so they can say the exact opposite.
 Watch and see.

-Maybe there are great reasons for the mission to Sherzad that we will never know, but I do know there are better ways to conduct KLE’s.
+Maybe there are excellent reasons for the mission to Sherzad that we will never know, but I do know there are better ways to conduct KLEs.
 It is always better to risk one contractor than it is to risk a dozen highly trained special operators.
-The counterintuitive thing about that is an experienced contractor traveling alone into Sherzad district, wearing local clothes, and in a local vehicle is much safer than 20 soldiers rolling around in four MRAP’s.
-That is a lesson we refuse to learn and I think the President, for one, is getting tired of it.
+The counterintuitive thing about that is that an experienced contractor traveling alone into the Sherzad district, wearing local clothes, and in a local vehicle is much safer than 20 soldiers rolling around in four MRAPs.
+That is a lesson we refuse to learn, and I think the President, for one, is getting tired of it.

 It’s Groundhog Day for Afghansitan